aliciapaz/aliciapaz-portfolio/README.md

 # Alicia Rojas' Portfolio
 > This is where the magic behind my portfolio happens.
+Feel free to explore the code and contribute.

 ## Built with

-- Jekyll.
-An open source  static-site-generator
+- [Jekyll](https://github.com/jekyll/jekyll).
+An open source static site generator.
 - [Particle](https://github.com/VincentGarreau/particles.js).
-A javascript library for creating particles :atom:
+A javascript library for creating particles.

 ## Deployment